 - Network and Computer Systems Administrators

-Being a network and computer systems administrator is often seen as an entry-level position for cyber security careers.
+Being a network and security systems administrator is often seen as an entry-level position for cyber security careers.
 Individuals in these positions work to maintain functional networks, which includes cyber security practices such as monitoring access and verifying secure backups.

 The Bureau of Labor Statistics (BLS) shows the field of cyber security as the seventh fastest-growing industry in the US.
 Employment within cyber security is expected to grow roughly 31% from 2019 to 2029.
 The demand for professionally trained and educated cyber security professionals is growing in every business type and organizations of every size throughout the US.
 By 2021, it’s predicted that the world will be facing a severe shortage in cyber security professionals, with a deficit of up to 3.5 million.
 And from 2013 to 2021, there will have been 350% in job growth in cyber security.